 Discuss.
 "What are some basic commandments of Jesus that any new gathering can practice together?"
-(Good answers: Repent, receive the Spirit, baptize, gather in my name, teach, pray in my name, break bread, give, love God, make disciples...).
 "How soon did the apostles baptize new believers and where did they celebrate communion?"
-(Good answers: as soon as possible, and in their homes.)

 Group activity #2.
 If the gatherings did not do so in the first module, then have them celebrate the Lord's table now.